citsmartdocs/citsmart-7/en-us/docs/citsmart-platform-7/additional-features/contract-management/configuration/data-import.md

     **Figure 1 - Contract import screen**

    !!! note “NOTE”

-         if the file does not concern a contract, do not select the contract, just add the file for data import.
+        If the file does not concern a contract, do not select the contract, just add the file for data import.

 2. Add the file for data import;

    - Click on the Choose File button;

    - Select the intended file;

    - Insert a description for the file and click on Add.

 3. After editing the file, click on the Import button;